adrianrivas/adrianrivas/README.md

   ### I'm Adrian Landazuri, Data Engineer, Data Analyst & Analytics Engineer

       * 🖥️🖥️ I'm currently working on Data Engineering.
-      * 💻💻 I'm working with programming languages such as Python & R.
+      * 💻💻 I'm working with programming languages such as Python, R, Javascript & PHP.
       * ✨✨ I'm working with Big Data technologies like Hadoop, Apache Spark, Hive & Pig.
       * 🌀🌀 I'm currently using libraries like Pandas, Datatable, Sckit-learn, BeatifulSoup, Matplotlib, Seaborn, Plotly.
-      * 💘💘 I am passionate about the SQL & NoSQL Databases.
+      * 💘💘 I am passionate about the SQL such as Oracle or SQL & NoSQL Databases like MongoDB.
       * ❄️❄️ I'm currently working with Cloud Resources from Microsoft Azure & Google Cloud.
-      * 💥💥 I like working with visualization tools such as Power Bi & Data Studio.
+      * 💥💥 I like working with visualization tools such as Power Bi, Looker Studio & Microstrategy.
-      * 🔥🔥 I've worked with frameworks like Node.js, Net 5 & Laravel.
-      * 📙📙 I'm currently learning Typescript & Angular.
       * 📧📧 My email is adanlari06@gmail.com

 <div align="center">